 Cryptocurrency can significantly reduce the costs associated with international remittances, a key benefit for many Rwandans reliant on funds sent from abroad.
 This efficiency allows families to receive a larger share of the money sent to them.

-For instance, instead of paying high fees to transfer agencies, a Rwandan expatriate could use cryptocurrency to send funds directly to their family’s digital wallet, ensuring a faster and cheaper transaction process.
+For instance, instead of paying high fees to transfer agencies, a Rwandan expatriate can now use licensed VASP platforms to send funds directly to their family’s digital wallet, ensuring a faster, cheaper, and legally compliant cross-border transaction process.

 Challenges of Cryptocurrency Adoption in Rwanda